logzio/logz-docs/_source/user-guide/accounts/account-region.md

 layout: article
 title: Regions
 permalink: /user-guide/accounts/account-region.html
-description: Every Logz.io account is hosted in a region.
-All services related to your account are colocated—so you'll ship logs, sign in, and access the API from the same region the account lives in.
+description: All services related to your Logz.io account are hosted in the same region.
+This means you'll ship logs, sign in, and access the API from the same region the account lives in.
 flags:
   admin: true
   logzio-plan: community